Hulkamania had run its course, and Vince McMahon was on the hunt for a new hero who could defy all odds. Cue: Lex Luger and the Lex Express.

 However, as the early ’90s came upon us, things started to change.
 The superhero persona of “The Hulkster” began to wear thin.
 Seeing Hogan defy all odds and inevitably beat the latest super-villain again (and again) grew very tired.
-Hogan himself was more interested in trying his hand in Hollywood and disappeared after his “farewell” match with Sid Justice at WrestleMania VIII in ’92, leaving a big hole in the WWF main event picture.
-The Ultimate Warrior was put back in this role again yet did not live up to expectations.
+Hogan himself was more interested in trying his hand in Hollywood.
+After his “farewell” match with Sid Justice at WrestleMania VIII in ’92, he disappeared after his “farewell” match, leaving a big hole in the WWF main event picture.
+The Ultimate Warrior was put back in this role again, yet did not live up to expectations.
 Randy Savage also had a run with the title.
 Still, despite his high standards of work rate and intensity, Savage could not deliver the same hysteria Hogan had supplied several years previously.
 Eventually, after a mediocre attempt at movies, Hogan was brought back in early 1993.

 However, this was a different Hulkster.
 Due in part to the early ’90s steroid scandal, gone was his superhero physique.
 More importantly, also missing was the electric crowd responses to anything the red and yellow-clad star put forward.
 When Hogan controversially won the WWF title at WrestleMania IX and later dropped it back to the vast 565-pound Yokozuna in the summer of 1993, he disappeared again.
 Seemingly, the “Hulkamania” bubble and format of one massive star carrying the company had finally burst.

-With Yokozuna still as his champion, McMahon, along with his creative team, looked for ways to turn this unlikeable and arrogant Lex Luger into someone that would captivate the crowds and bring big attendance back to the WWF.
+With Yokozuna still as his champion, McMahon, along with his creative team, looked for ways to turn this unlikeable and arrogant Lex Luger into someone who would captivate the crowds and bring big attendance back WWF.
 What followed was a moment of genius, memorable to all those old enough to have witnessed it.